 Foreign Policy, the Journal of Democracy, the Review of Politics, and elsewhere.

-Alfred Stepan is Director of the Center for the Study of Democracy, Toleration, and Religion and Wallace Sayre Professor of Government at Columbia University.
-His current work focuses on religion and politics, and he is expanding his 2001 article “The World’s Religious Systems and Democracy: Crafting the 'Twin Tolerations'” into a book.
-Stepan also works on the Pew-sponsored Arab Barometer.
-His other major publications include Crafting State Nations: India and Other Multinational Democracies (Spring 2011) with Juan Linz and Yogendra Yadav, Problems of Democratic Transition and Consolidation (1996) with Juan Linz, and Arguing Comparative Politics (2001).
-He taught at Yale University for thirteen years, was the first Rector of Central European University, the Gladstone Professor of Government at All Souls College, Oxford University, and Dean of the School of International and Public Affairs at Columbia University.
+Alfred Stepan is Wallace S. Sayre Professor of Government at Columbia University; director of the Center for the Study of Democracy, Toleration, and Religion; and co-director of the Institute for Religion, Culture, and Public Life.
+One of his research interests includes the world's religious systems and democracy, and he is widely known for his article "Religion, Democracy, and the 'Twin Tolerations'" (2000).
+His two most recent works are Democracy in Multinational Societies: India and Other Polities (2010), with Juan Linz and Yogendra Yadav, and Democracies in Danger (2009).
+Stepan previously taught at Yale University for thirteen years; the first rector of Central European University; the Gladstone Professor of Government at All Souls College, Oxford University; and the dean of the School of International and Public Affairs at Columbia University.

-Michael Barnett is a professor at The George Washington University's Elliott School of International Affairs.
-Barnett previously taught at the Universities of Minnesota and Wisconsin, Macalester College, Wellesley College, and the Hebrew...
+Michael Barnett is a professor at George Washington University's Elliott School of International Affairs.
+Barnett previously taught at the Universities of Minnesota and Wisconsin, Macalester College, Wellesley College, and the Hebrew University of...

 Thomas F. Farr is director of the Religious Freedom Project at the Berkley Center for Religion, Peace, and World Affairs and a visiting associate professor of religion and international affairs at Georgetown’s Edmund A....

 Katherine Marshall is a senior fellow at the Berkley Center for Religion, Peace, and World Affairs, where she leads the Center's program on Religion and Global Development.
 After a long career in the development field, including several leadership...